maxstollmayer/Audio-Summarizer/README.md

 ## Usage

 You can now use `summarize --audio <path> --out <path>` to summarize the speech of an audio file (<25MB) and log the transcript and summary to an output file.
 For more options see `summarize --help`.

+## Development Setup

+Create virtual environment, activate it and install development requirements `python -m pip install -r requirements.txt`.
+Inside the folder install using `python -m pip install --editable .`.